matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins.md

 * `post.name` - is your function name from the Go plugin project.
 * `post.path` - is the full or relative (to the Tyk binary) path to the shared object (`.so`) file containing the plugin implementation.
 Ensure Tyk has read access to this file.

-Also, let's set fields `"use_keyless": true` and `"target_url": "http://httpbin.org/"` - for testing purposes (we need to see what request arrives to our upstream target and `httpbin.org` is a perfect fit for that).
+Also, let's set fields `"use_keyless": true` and `"target_url": "http://httpbin.org/"` - for testing purposes.
+We will test what request arrives to our upstream target and `httpbin.org` is a perfect fit for that.

 The API needs to be reloaded after that change (this happens automatically when you save the updated API in the Dashboard).